 On December 4, 2018, the Manhattan Beach City Council unanimously placed Measure A on the March 5, 2019 ballot.
 If enacted by voters, Measure A ensures visitors to our City continue to pay their share, while re-investing in our City’s public safety and long-term fiscal stability.

 Manhattan Beach currently has one of the lowest hotel bed tax rates among neighboring cities like El Segundo, Hermosa Beach and Los Angeles – all of whom have rates higher than our current rate.
-Adjusting our City’s hotel rate by a maximum of 4%, would simply bring Manhattan Beach in line with neighboring cities.
+Adjusting our City’s hotel bed tax rate up to a maximum of 14%, would simply bring Manhattan Beach in line with neighboring cities.

 If enacted, Measure A generates funding for s community priorities such as:

 - providing quick responses to 911 emergencies;